All Episodes

 Exactly.

-Yeah, I mean, it's it's a lot easier to stand up in the present of the other party instead of the president in your own party.
+Yeah, I mean, it's a lot easier to stand up in the president of the other party instead of the president in your own party.

-No, you can't stand you can't stand up against a president of your own party.
+No, you can't stand up against the president of your own party.

 I mean, that's suicide, especially when you've got the Iraq war going on.

-Uh speaking about conventional wisdom earlier, and there's too much conventional wisdom that Hillary's already elected, and that uh not just nominated, but already elected.
+Speaking about conventional wisdom earlier, and there's too much conventional wisdom that Hillary's already elected, and not just nominated, but already elected.

 There's too much conventional wisdom of this inevitability.